secdev/scapy/CONTRIBUTING.md

 read).
 Adding inefficient code here will have a disastrous effect on Scapy's performances.

+### Logging

+Scapy has an internal logging system based on `logging`.

+In the past, Scapy was generally too verbose on packet dissection, leading many new users to disable all logs, which makes it harder for them to find real issues afterwards.
+You should comply with these guidelines to make sure logging in Scapy remains helpful.

+-  If you want the log message to only be displayed when using Scapy through the interactive console, use `scapy.error.log_interactive`.
+You are free to use any log level.
+-  Otherwise, always use `scapy.error.log_runtime`.
+   -  On **packet dissection**, of *packet layers* you should remain **AT OR BELOW the `logging.INFO` level**, unless the issue is critical or tied to security.
+      For instance: "DNS Decompression loop detected !" is allowed as WARNING, but "Could not dissect packet" or "Invalid value detected" are not.
+   -  On **packet build** or **any command** or function that is called by the user or the root program, you are **free and welcomed** to use the WARNING or ERROR levels, to signal that a packet was wrongly built for instance.
+-  If you are working on Scapy's core, you may use: `scapy.error.log_loading` only while Scapy is loading, to display import errors for instance.

 ### Python 2 and 3 compatibility

 The project aims to provide code that works both on Python 2 and Python 3.
 Therefore, some rules need to be applied to achieve compatibility: